Clinical Breast Exam

 What’s The Difference Between A Breast Self-Exam And A Clinical Breast Exam?

-A clinical breast exam is performed by a healthcare professional who is trained to recognize many different types of abnormalities and warning signs.
+A clinical breast examination is performed by a healthcare professional who is trained to recognize many different types of abnormalities and warning signs.
 This in-office exam will most likely be completed by your family physician or gynecologist at your annual exam, whereas your breast self-exam is something every woman should do at once at month at home.

 A Visual Check Of Skin And Tissue